Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat | KRDO

 (CNN) — Raging wildfires in California and Nevada have led to mandatory evacuations of thousands of homes, as forecasters warn of record heat in the West for the next few days.
 There are 14 active wildfires currently burning across California – with one so intense, it’s created its own weather pattern.
 Here’s the latest:

-• California’s Line Fire explodes in size: The wildfire has consumed 17,459 acres as of Sunday after igniting at the base of the San Bernardino Mountains on Thursday.
+• California’s Line Fire explodes in size: The wildfire has consumed 20,552 acres as of Sunday after igniting at the base of the San Bernardino Mountains on Thursday.
 The blaze has more than quadrupled in size since Saturday morning.
 Authorities urged residents in several areas to flee as the massive blaze shot bright red flames and thick, billowing plumes of smoke into the sky.
-About 500 firefighters are battling the wildfire, which was 0% contained as of Sunday morning, according to Cal Fire.
+More than 1,800 fire personnel are battling the wildfire, which was 3% contained as of Monday morning, according to Cal Fire.
+The blaze has injured three people, though authorities have not released any details about the extent of injuries.

 Thunderstorm winds are causing “very erratic behavior” on the blaze and vegetation is “critically dry,” the agency said Sunday.
-Smoke continues to be an issue for firefighters, and afternoon thunderstorms have the potential to cause new ignitions.
+Smoke continues to be an issue for firefighters and residents, and afternoon thunderstorms have the potential to cause new ignitions.

 “Hot and dry conditions mixed with thunderstorms are expected to challenge firefighters for the next few days,” Cal Fire said.